 Analysis of the Pet Accessories Market in China

-Stopping with a Rumor: “No Chinese People Raise Dogs”
+The End of a Rumor: “No Chinese People Raise Dogs”

 There is a very ridiculous rumor claiming that “No Chinese people raise dogs because they use it as meat”.
 For any marketer, it is important to step away from the cliché.
 Are there any Chinese people who eat dogs?
 Yes, there are, but very small groups.
 Eating dog meat is an old tradition in some regions of China.
 With the growth of dog owners in China, there are fewer and fewer people eating dog meat.
-In 2011, the government of Zhejiang canceled the Dog Meat Festival which lasted for hundred of years.
+In 2011, the government of Zhejiang canceled the Dog Meat Festival which lasted for hundreds of years.

 The Chinese Pet’s Accessories Market Value